Hubert Selby Jr.: Early works

-The novel was praised by many, including the poet Allen Ginsberg, who predicted that it would "explode like a rusty hellish bombshell over America and still be eagerly read in a hundred years."
-In 1967, the novel was prosecuted for obscenity in the United Kingdom.
-The British writer Anthony Burgess was among a number of writers who appeared as witnesses in its defense.
-The jury's conviction was later reversed on appeal.
-The novel was banned in Italy.
+Last Exit to Brooklyn was praised by poet Allen Ginsberg who called it "a rusty, hellish bombshell over America" and the rights for a British edition were bought by Marion Boyars and John Calder who published it in 1966.
+Politician Cyril Black then brought a private prosecution against the novel to the Marlborough Street Magistrates Court.
+The Director of Public Prosecutions decided to sue the publishers under section 2 of the 1964 Obscene Publications Act.
+In 1967, the publishers were tried at the Old Bailey and the jury verdict resulted in the book being banned in Britain.
+In 1968, the verdict was overturned on appeal when barrister John Mortimer successfully argued that the jury was given insufficient guidance.

 Although he wrote all his work while sober, Selby continued to battle drug addiction.
 In 1967 he was arrested for heroin possession and served two months in the Los Angeles County jail.
 After his release, he moved from New York to Los Angeles to try to escape his addictions and finally kicked the habit.
 He stayed clean of illicit drugs but continued to battle alcohol abuse for the next two years.
 Also that year, Selby met his future wife, Suzanne Victoria Shaw, at a bar in West Hollywood.
 The couple moved in together two days after they met.
 They married in 1969, after Selby and his second wife, Judith, had finalized their divorce.
 For the next decade, Suzanne and Selby traveled back and forth between their home in Southern California and the East Coast, settling permanently in the Los Angeles area in 1983.
 They had two children, daughter Rachel and son William.